sb2bg/marionette/docs/network-api.md

 }
 ```

-`mar.Network(Message)` remains an alias for `mar.Endpoint(Message)` for now, but
+`mar.Network(Message)` remains a temporary type-name alias for
-new docs and examples should use `Endpoint`.
+`mar.Endpoint(Message)` for now, but new docs and examples should use
+`Endpoint`.
+It is not the old global-bus API; the app-facing methods are
+`send(to, message)` and `receive()`.

 The simulator network owns a fixed topology, per-link packet queues, packet ids,
 seeded drops, latency, node and link state, and deterministic delivery order.
-The older `NetworkSimulation(Message, options)` wrapper remains internal to
-network tests; public examples should use the composition-root API.
+Older packet-core wrappers remain confined to low-level network tests; public
+examples should use the composition-root endpoint API.

 ## Two Surfaces